fm39hz/nvim-dap-godot-mono/Readme.md

 # nvim-dap-godot-mono

-A simple, "it just works" adapter to debug **Godot 4 (Mono/C\#)** projects using [nvim-dap](https://github.com/mfussenegger/nvim-dap) and [netcoredbg](https://github.com/Samsung/netcoredbg).
+A simple adapter to debug Godot 4 (Mono/C#) projects using nvim-dap and netcoredbg.

-This plugin automatically detects if you are in a Godot project.
-If detected, it registers the necessary DAP configurations to build and debug your game.
-If not, it stays silent and doesn't pollute your standard .NET debugger list.
+The plugin detects Godot projects by locating a .sln file (solution) and then searching downward from the solution directory for a `project.godot` file.
+Detection options include `ignored_dirs` to skip heavy folders and `scan_depth` to control how deep the downward scan runs.

-## ✨ Features
+## Features

-- **Auto-detection**: Only activates when a `project.godot` file is found.
+- Auto-detection based on .sln -> project.godot
-- **Seamless Integration**: Injects "Godot: Launch Main Scene" & "Godot: Select Scene to Launch" directly into `dap.configurations.cs`.
+- Injects Godot DAP configurations into `dap.configurations.cs`
-- **Build Support**: Integrates with [overseer.nvim](https://github.com/stevearc/overseer.nvim) to automatically run `dotnet build` before debugging (reports errors in Quickfix).
+- Integrates with overseer.nvim to run `dotnet build` before debugging
-- **Environment Aware**: Respects your `GODOT` environment variable or looks for `godot` in your PATH.
+- Honors `GODOT` environment variable or looks for `godot` in PATH

 <https://github.com/user-attachments/assets/9acb26ed-4338-4991-9312-a0350118537e>